HIGH SCHOOL COMPLETION

 Palm Desert, Ca. 92260

-may be hand carried (make sure you do not open them since this will make them unofficial):
+May be hand carried (make sure you do not open them since this will make them unofficial) to the 2nd floor of the Craven's Student Service Center Building

-Service Center Building Non-Credit Programs (located between the Financial Aid window and
+Non-Credit Programs (located between the Financial Aid window and the Assessment Center).

 NOTE - High School Transcripts may not be saved when there is a lapse in attendance of one year or more.